Need to know / Japan

 Working and travelling in Japan can be an incredibly rewarding experience, giving you the chance to explore a new culture while gaining valuable international work experience.

-The key to making the most of it is planning ahead, from understanding visa requirements to preparing your CV and researching job opportunities.
+The key to making the most of it is planning ahead.
+The SWAP team are here to help you secure your visa, sort your CV and point you towards the best working holiday job opportunities.
 By starting early and getting the right guidance, you can set yourself up for a successful year abroad.
-The SWAP team is here to help you navigate the process and get you one step closer to your working holiday in Japan.

 Ready to swap Canada for Japan?
 Find out more about our Work Japan program.